mmillar-bolis/MDunmeris/index.md

 ## Language Guidelines Used

+For starters, there is the excellent [Calligraphy Manual](https://forums.elderscrollsonline.com/en/discussion/265828/calligraphy-manual-daedric-alphabet-in-dunmeris), by Llevndryn Sershilavu.
+It explores the complex writing system of Morrowind and it's glyphs.

 The language dialect I have chosen for most of my translations is the continually expanding [Casual Dunmeris](https://casualscrolls.fandom.com/wiki/Dunmeri_language), so named because of the wiki it comes from: [Casual Scrolls](https://casualscrolls.fandom.com/).
 The forum's founder and the original publisher of the language, is [Matthew Knight](https://casualscrolls.fandom.com/wiki/User:Mknightretke).

 There is a lot of activity surrounding this dialect and it seems very well developed.
 When translating cultural adages of Morrowind, Casual Dunmeris rolls with off the tongue rather well.